 |Has only one ingredient – Sodium Bicarbonate||Consists of many ingredients including Bicarbonates (typically baking soda), and acid salts.|

 |Does not contain Monocalcium Phosphate||Contain Monocalcium Phosphate, which reacts with NaHCO3 when wetted and heated.|

-|Reacts immediately with acids||Does not immediately react when exposed to acids.|
+|Reacts immediately with acids||It does not immediately react when exposed to acids.|

-|Short leavening process||Leavening process extended with the help of a second acid.|
+|Short leavening process||The leavening process is extended with the help of a second acid.|

 |Baking products formed when baking soda is used are not as fluffy when compared to baking powder products, due to shorter reaction duration.||Gives fluffier products from baking|